YOUSSNDR/PolySnake/programmes/snake/snake.md

         - activate the camera
         - take the order
     - else:
-    - continue the slither motion
+    - keep the slither motion

-#### For that we need :
+#### For that we will use :
-- arduino nano card
+- an arduino nano card
-- arduino uno card
+- an arduino uno card
-- raspberry zero W card
+- a raspberry zero W card

 #### How will they work

-The arduino nano will take the distances continuously and advert the raspberry zero W when the limit distance is reached
+- The arduino nano will take the distances continuously and advert the raspberry zero W when the limit distance is reached.

-The raspberry zero w card will be used when the limit distance is reach, it will take picture of the obstacle to know which path it should take.
+- The raspberry zero w card will be used when the limit distance is reach, it will take picture of the obstacle to know which path it should take.

-The arduino Uno card will handle the slither movment, will receive order to stop when the limit distance is reached (may ask the snake to get on line).
+- The arduino Uno card will handle the slither movment, will receive order to stop when the limit distance is reached (may ask the snake to get on line).
 Will receive order from the raspberry zero W to know which path it should follow.

 ### programm part